Stratus3D/dotfiles/docs/useful_commands.md

 * `open -a TextEdit textfile.txt` to open a file in a specific application
 * `^X, ^E` to edit the currently typed command in vim
 * `!!` run the last command again
-* Files/directories can be dragged onto the terminal and the path will be pasted at the current cursor position
 * `command <<< "input text"` can be used in place of `command < file.in`
 * `echo -n ✘ | hexdump` to print the encoding of a character by the console.
 Useful for bash scripts.
 Also use `od` to dump octals.
 * `for f in directory/* ; do echo -e \\n\\n$f\\n 1>&1 ; cat $f ; done ;` print out all file name and file contents for all files in `directory`.